cloudberrydb/cloudberrydb/readmes/README.Linux.md

 ## Step 3.
 Perform prerequisite platform tasks

 After you have installed all the dependencies for your operating system, it is time to do some prerequisite platform tasks before you go on building Cloudberry Database.
-These operation include manually running `ldconfig` on all platforms, creating the `gpadmin` user, and setting up a password to start the Cloudberry Database and test.
+These operations include manually running `ldconfig`, creating the `gpadmin` user, and setting up a password to start the Cloudberry Database and test.

 1. Make sure that you add `/usr/local/lib` and `/usr/local/lib64` to the `/etc/ld.so.conf` file.